bigchaindb/bigchaindb/docs/server/source/appendices/run-with-docker.md

 * `bigchaindb/bigchaindb` the image to use.
 All the options after the container name are passed on to the entrypoint inside the container.
 * `-y configure` execute the `configure` sub-command (of the `bigchaindb` command) inside the container, with the `-y` option to automatically use all the default config values
-* `--dev-allow-temp-keypair` specifies that this is a dev environment and enables creation of temporary key pairs to be written to the configuration file
 * `mongodb` or `rethinkdb` specifies the database backend to use with bigchaindb